Bufatima-Nk/British-Airways-Customer-Booking-Prediction/README.md

-# British Airways Customer Booking Prediction — Rebuilt
+# British Airways Customer Booking Prediction

 > Binary classification predicting booking completion on **50,000 BA records**.
 Rebuilt with a leak-free `ImbPipeline`, `class_weight='balanced'`, stratified cross-validation, and AUC-ROC evaluation — improving class 1 recall from **0.01 → 0.52** and AUC-ROC to **0.733**.